jairajs89/zerver-plugin-coffeescript/README.md

-# Zerver plugin for CoffeeCcript
+# Zerver plugin for CoffeeScript

 Automatic CoffeeScript compilation for Zerver